 Biogas production channels in Europe

-Thanks to its proactive policy, Germany is the main producer of biogas in Europe with a production of 7845 ktoe in 2017 (almost half of Europe's production).
-This production is essentially based on wastes from agriculture and the agro-food industry.
-For its part, the United Kingdom produces a significant proportion of biogas in waste storage facilities: 1277,1 ktoe produced in 2017.
-These two examples illustrate the existence of a potentially large yet undeveloped production of biogas in Europe.
-In 2017, France became the 4th European country with 0.90 Mtoe of biogas produced.
+Thanks to its proactive policy, Germany is the main producer of biogas in Europe with a production of 7 631 ktoe in 2018 (almost half of Europe's production).
+This production is essentially based on waste from agriculture and the agro food industry.
+For its part, the United Kingdom produces a significant proportion of biogas in waste storage facilitied: 1168 ktoe produced in 2018 These two examples illustrate the existence of a potentially large yet undeveloped production of biogas in Europe.
+France is still the 4 th European country in 2017 with 0.90 Mtoe of biogas produced.
 Biogas is usually used to produce electricity.
-Biogas electricity output totaled 63.4 TWh in 2017 compared to 62.8 TWh in 2016, or a 1% increase.
+Biogas electricity output totalled 61 TWh in 2018.